Aaryan-Nakhat/Sarcasm-Detection/README.md

 Moreover, most tweets on Twitter are dependent on other tweets.
 Thus they have some inter-dependence.
 This begs the need of having context-dependent tweets for a given tweet.
 This is generally not feasible for platforms like Twitter which are flooded with enormous amounts of tweets daily.

-The News Headlines dataset overcomes this issue of inter-dependence by collecting data from two independent sources.
+The News Headlines dataset overcomes this issue of inter-dependence by collecting data from 2 independent sources.
 The data is less noisy and the texts are generally formal in nature.

 ## Results